aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 * min number of samples per leaf
 * max features

 Now, let's try to improve this result.
-Let's start with number of trees.
+Let's start with the number of trees.

 ```python